The Life Currency Cooperative Exchange - FAQ

 Could this be used to solve the economic problems of whole countries?

 Yes.
 By using Life Currency any country can solve 95%+ of its economic problems in one powerful move.
-Life Currency has been designed to do exactly this by rewriting the rules of money and giving the people the power to create their own money supply, independently from banks.
+Life Currency has been designed to do exactly this by rewriting the rules of money and giving the people the power to create their own money supply, independently from banks, governments or big business corporations.

 How much has been traded within the Life Currency Cooperative Exchange?